avagonick/CS163-Projects-2024Fall/_posts/2024-12-07-team18-anomalydetection.md

 ## Clustering-Based Approach

 ### Overview
-Another approach to anomaly detection is clustering with deep learning and this is the method we chose to code run.
+Another approach to anomaly detection is clustering with deep learning and this is the method we chose to implement code for.
 This is talked about in the paper by [Elie Aljalbout et al.](https://arxiv.org/pdf/1801.07648) it explains how deep learning enhances the ability to group data points based on their inherent similarity.
 By leveraging the representational power of neural networks, this approach integrates representation learning with clustering objectives to transform raw high-dimensional data into a clustering-friendly latent space.

 ### Architecture